 Last week I flew to Las Vegas for my very first opportunity to attend the International Builders’ Show.
-Armed with an iPhone camera and my walking shoes I covered the 360,000 square foot of exhibit halls and seminars in three days, absorbing an overwhelming amount of information and wishing I had rented a Jazzy scooter for my aching feet.
+Armed with an iPhone camera and my walking shoes I covered the 360,000 square foot of exhibit halls and seminars in three days.
+I absorbed an overwhelming amount of information, wishing I rented a Jazzy scooter for my aching feet.

-My background is in commercial modular buildings and office furniture, but while the Show is definitely geared more toward residential home builders, I was still able to come away with plenty of ideas, software and new products on my must-have list.
+My background is in commercial modular buildings and office furniture.
+While the Show is definitely geared more toward residential home builders, I came away with plenty of ideas, software and new products on my must-have list.

 Being my first Show, I have nothing to compare it to, so I am giving an unbiased opinion here.
-I’ve read that the peak of attendance was in 2007 with over a million square feet of floor space covered.
-With the decline in the housing market, the Show is smaller now with less in attendance, but the key players in the industry are all still IBS 2013 – making it a worthwhile investment to attend.
+Peak attendance was in 2007 with over a million square feet of floor space.
+With the decline in the housing market, the Show is smaller now.
+The key players in the industry all still at IBS 2013 – making attendance a worthwhile investment.

 The booths were unbelievably impressive and massively large.
-This demo house was about the same size as my first garden home, and the booth itself was definitely larger than the postage stamp sized lot where my first home sat.
+This demo house was about the same size as my first garden home.
+The booth itself was definitely larger than the postage-stamp-sized lot where my first home sat.

 These impressive front doors caught my attention as well.
 Imagine greeting guests into your home behind those big, bad boys.
 Wow!

 Check out these craft rooms and closets storage solutions.
 I could only dream of mine looking this organized.

 These faux wood beams were hard to distinguish from the real thing, even at closer glance.
 Now recreated from foam, they are a re-emerging trend.

 One inexpensive product that needs to make an appearance in our homes … immediately, was this USB charger receptacle.
 At just $20 bucks a pop from a big box store, this simple outlet switch-over would be cheaper than buying a new iPhone charger from the Apple store.